cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

     const shadowRoot = this.attachShadow({ mode: "closed" });
 ```
 When this is done, the Developer Tools shadow root notation shows `closed` in the Elements tab.

+Shadow DOM Web Components are often used as reusable components in a [Design System](https://www.designsystems.com/), a way to formalize a company's brand presence on the web.
+Besides allowing a company-standard UI, Web Components provide a way to make sure accessibility standards are met by the Design System development group rather than relying on individual development groups that may be working with different web frameworks.

 ### Templates and Slots